Redman Power Chair

 Many different kinds of disabilities require the use of wheelchairs for mobility.
 These are referred to as mobility impairments.
 Disabilities may be orthopedic (relating to the bone and muscles) or they may be neuromuscular (relating to the nerves and muscles).

-Amputation refers to the surgical removal of all or part of a limb or extremity such as an arm, leg, foot, hand, toe, or finger.
+Another common disability requiring a wheelchair is when someone undergoes an amputation(s).
+An amputation refers to the surgical removal of all or part of a limb or extremity such as an arm, leg, foot, hand, toe, or finger.
 While many different reasons may lead to needing an amputation, some of the most common causes are poor circulation, physical injury, nacreous tumor growth, infection, and frostbite.

 Amputations involving toes, feet, and legs often result in mobility impairment.
 Every case is unique and there are many different solutions to help an individual maintain or regain mobility following an amputation.
 For example, artificial limbs are often effective for helping people stay mobile.

 However, for many amputees, a wheelchair is an essential assistive technology for maintaining mobility, independence, and functionality.
 Specialized wheelchairs are designed to promote comfort, movement, and health for individuals with mobility impairment due to amputations.

 Amyotrophic Lateral Sclerosis (ALS) impacts nerve cells in the brain and the spinal cord and is referred to as a neurodegenerative disease.
 ALS involves the progressive degeneration of the motor neurons that eventually leads these neurons to die, which clearly would mean this is one of the disabilities that requires wheelchairs.

 When motor neurons in the brain die, the individual loses the ability to control muscle movements across the body.
 Therefore, the ability to voluntarily control muscles declines over the course of the disease to the point of significant or total paralysis in later stages.